vmakutin/Conso/README.md

 # Conso.API

-This is example of implementation of integration tests for ASP.Net Web Api endpoint with authentication
+This is example of implementation of integration tests for ASP.Net Web Api endpoint with fake authentication

 ## ConsoEndpointTest.cs